devonlyian/ian-dev/content/en/profile.md

 - Exploring various technologies, currently focused on solving complex business logic as a developer
 - Value growing together with the team through efficient collaboration and communication, actively accepting feedback
-- Strong expertise in Spring Boot-based server development and automation systems utilizing AI and RPA
 - Enjoy new technologies and challenges, always aiming for development with both efficiency and quality